davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

   ```

 In the above code:
-  - On **Line 2** we `malloc()` just the right amount of space for the email string.
+  - We `malloc()` just the right amount of space for the email string.
 The size is the length of the `user` + `domain` + `2`.
 Hmm, why add `2`?
 (1 is for the `@` symbol.
 1 for the terminating `\0` character)

-  - On **Line 3** here we're presented with a rather annoying thing with `malloc()`.
-It does not clear out the contents after it allocates the space (that's actually a feature, because it's faster to leave the memory as-is).
+  - Next, we're presented with a rather annoying thing with `malloc()`.
+It does not clear out the contents after it allocates the space (that's actually a "feature," because it's faster to leave the memory as-is).
 All `malloc()` does is return the pointer to the first byte it allocated back to you.
 That means there could be existing garbage stored in the memory that was allocated!
-Therefore, we need to set the string to an empty string (which is equivalent to setting a string's 0th position to the `\0` character.)
+Therefore, we need to set the string to empty (which is equivalent to setting a string's 0th position to the `\0` character.)

-    - If you would rather that C clears out the contents of newly-allocated memory, you should use `calloc()` instead.
+    - If you would rather that C clears out the contents of newly-allocated memory, you should use `calloc()` instead, but it's slower.

-  - With enough storage on hand now, the subsequent `strcpy()` and `strcat()` calls have enough space to concatenate and build up this string. (`strcat()` automatically terminates the string.)
+  - With enough buffer on hand now, the subsequent `strcpy()` and `strcat()` calls have enough space to concatenate and build up this string. `strcpy()` and `strcat()` automatically adds the null character to the modified string.

-  - On **Last Line** we return the address to the `email`, or rather, to the first byte of the allocated memory.
-Because the memory to store `email` is created on the heap, it does not disappear after the return statement.
+  - On the Last Line, we return the address to the `email`, or rather, to the first byte of the allocated memory.
+Because the memory to store `email` is created on the heap, it does not disappear after the `return` statement.

-**Check-In Exercise** Doing the exercise below will be fruitful, because you'll likely use it for this assignment and others.
+**Check-In Exercise** Doing the exercise below will be fruitful, because you'll likely use it for future assignments.

   - Write a function `char* strrepeat(char *str, unsigned int nrepeat)` to return a newly allocated string `nrepeat` copies of `str` concatenated together.
 For instance, `strrepeat("hi", 3)` returns a pointer to `hihihi`, and `strrepeat("hi", 0)` returns simply an empty string (that is, a char array of size 1, which contains just the null character `\0`).

-###### Part 5b: Instantiating Structs (Know this also!!!)
+###### Part 5b: Instantiating Structs and the Arrow Syntax (`->`)
 A great strength of `malloc()` lies in allowing us to create and manage dynamic data structures that are unbounded in size, like linked lists and trees.
 Assume we've declared the following `struct` for a Linked List node:

 ```c